On entropy production of repeated quantum measurements III. Quantum detailed balance: Proofs of main results

 \proof First, the condition on $M$ ensures that $\theta$ is implementable within the Stinespring dilation $(\cE_V,V)$, the required unitary (respectively anti-unitary) operator being given by $S$.
 Next, using this condition, Relation~\eqref{eq:sapho} and the fact that $S^2=\pm P_V$, we obtain

 as claimed.\QED

 In specific situations, there may be a natural choice of POVM $M$ satisfying the assumptions of Lemma~\ref{lem:M general}.
 To address the general case, we now show that such POVMs always exist and, moreover, can be chosen to be informationally complete.
+Let $(\cE,V)$ be a Stinespring dilation of $\Phi$ such that $\cE_V=\cE$.
+Namely, it is a minimal dilation of $\Phi$.
 Let $(\bA',N)$ be any POVM on $\cE$.
 Set $\bA=\{-1,1\}\times\bA'$, with the $\sigma$-algebra $\cA$ generated by the sets $\{\pm1\}\times A'$, $A'\in\cA'$.
 Let $M$ be the POVM over $\cA$ defined by